-I guess I’ll call this part 1 of my modular sleeping platform system for the back of my Toyota Tacoma.
+I’ll call this part 1 of my BamBeds review — a modular sleeping platform system for truck camping in the back of my Toyota Tacoma.
 I’ve been wanting to do something like this for awhile especially since truck bed camping is one of my favorite sleep solutions for overlanding.

 While thinking up this setup the past year, I almost tried my hand at creating my own sleeping platform.
 Then I discovered this innovative yet simple platform system by BamBeds and decided to give them a shot.
 The setup is clean, sturdy, and easy to remove.
 As you can see above, dog create on top and plenty of work gear and camping gear underneath.